 Now $\omega^{n,m}\circ(\Delta_n(X)\times \Delta_m(Y)) = \Delta_{n+m-1}(X\times Y)$ which ends the proof. \end{proof}

 \begin{rem} Note that we do not need any additional assumption for the action of $G$ on $X$ and $Y$.
-In case $A$ and $B$ consists of a single point and $X$ and $Y$ are $G$ connected our result is equivalent to that obtained in \cite[theorem 3.15]{colman-grant} nevertheless our approach is much more general. \end{rem}
+In case $A$ and $B$ are singletons and $X$ and $Y$ are $G$-connected our result is equivalent to that obtained in \cite[Theorem 3.15]{colman-grant} nevertheless our approach is much more general. \end{rem}